marbemac/ssrx/README.md

 - Generates a `ssr-manifest.json` file during build that maps client route urls -> assets
 - Provides a `assetsForRequest(url: string)` function that returns a list of assets critical to the given request

-> ❗ A small disclaimer... what makes Super SSR great is that it doesn't try to do everything.
-This means Super SSR is
+> ❗ A small disclaimer... what makes SSRx great is that it doesn't try to do everything.
+This means SSRx is intended
-> intended for a specific audience.
-If you're looking for something quick and easy, Super SSR might not be for you.
-If
+> for a specific audience.
+If you're looking for something quick and easy, SSRx might not be for you.
+If you are looking
-> you are looking to build a modern SSR app with your choice of 3rd party libraries for routing, head management, etc,
+> to build a modern SSR app with your choice of 3rd party libraries for routing, head management, etc, then SSRx might
-> then Super SSR might be right for you.
+> be right for you.

 ### Usage

-`@super-ssr/vite` is mostly unopinionated, but does require 3 things:
+`@ssrx/vite` is mostly unopinionated, but does require 3 things:

 #### Requirement 1 - a client entry file